-Management monitor capital by reviewing the level of cash on hand, future revenue streams from oil and gas reserves and assessing the impact of possible future commitments in respect of the convertible notes and the potential capital structure that would be required to meet those potential commitments.
+Management monitor capital by reviewing the level of cash on hand, future revenue streams from oil and gas reserves and assessing the impact of possible future commitments.
+At the date of effectuation of the DOCA on the 23 March 2018, Convertible Notes will be compromised by the DOCA and extinguished against the Company (and transferred across to the Antares Creditors Trust).